Available Monday-Friday 10am-1pm (closed holidays)

 - A picture ID.
 This can be a valid (not expired) Nevada driver’s license or a Nevada state ID with your current address on it.

 - Proof of gross income per household.
 This includes a copy of your Social Security award letter or a copy of a recent bank statement showing the direct deposit, along with information about any other income you receive.

 You may not complete an application if your household has applied for or received CSFP benefits at another distribution site.

 Once your application is received and reviewed, you will be placed on a waiting list.
-Even though you’re on the waiting list, please visit us each month on commodities day between 1pm and 1:30pm.
+Even though you’re on the waiting list, please visit us each month on commodities day at 1pm.
 Unclaimed commodities are distributed at that time to patrons on the waiting list on a first come, first served basis.
 For additional information, call 702-267-2956.

 Extra Help With Medicare Prescription Drug Plan Costs

 If you have Medicare, you can get Medicare prescription drug coverage.
 Some people with limited resources may also be able to get Extra Help to pay for the costs related to a Medicare prescription drug plan.
 To learn about program qualifications or to sign up, visit on the third Monday of the month from 10am-Noon or call 702-267-2956.